PoliseeAI/polisee/_docs/PRD-data-ingestion-v1.md

 ### 3. User Stories

 *   **As a Developer building the CLI, I want to run a single script to 'seed' my local database with all the necessary policy documents so that I have a consistent data environment to test the AI's question-answering capabilities.**
-*   **As a Developer, I want the pipeline to automatically extract text from PDFs so that I don't have to manually copy-paste content from complex documents.**
+*   **As a Developer, I want the pipeline to automatically extract text from PDFs and intelligently parse Markdown files so that I don't have to manually copy-paste content from complex documents.**
-*   **As a Product Manager, I want to be able to add a new PDF or TXT file to a folder and re-run the script so that we can easily test the system with new source documents.**
+*   **As a Product Manager, I want to be able to add a new PDF, TXT, or MD file to a folder and re-run the script so that we can easily test the system with new source documents.**

 ### 4. Functional Requirements